 - Winter Tangerine Review:: Paper Son (Volume 5)

-- Rumpus, The:: The Last Poems I Loved, The Angel Island Poems
+The Last Poems I Loved: The Angel Island Poems (The Rumpus)

 In between seeing and saying.
 In between shadow and fire.
 The voices and words in Islanders honor the bodies of women disappeared from history, reminding us how it is that America has always been standing on the bodies of those it swallowed whole.
 In the lost voices of Chinese women detained at Angel Island we have the chance to yet hear something from the ruins: song. – Lidia Yuknavitch